kennytilton/kennytilton.github.io/micropipeline/readme.md

 Another trick was *holding back* the processing.
 In many places an FSM could easily do two things in one "tick" -- I got an REQ?
 OK, capture it and ACK it! -- but then the illustrator jumped forward, obfuscating the mechancs.

 ### Left as an exercise
-It might be fun to run a clocked illustrator alongside the unclocked micropipeline.
+* It might be fun to run a clocked illustrator alongside the unclocked micropipeline.
+We would need the typical distribution of logic processing durations to compare throughput differences to e expected in the wild.
+* A completely different implementation could abandon illustration and go for emulation.
+We started using ClojureScript with core.async channels as the data/ACK/REQ wires.
+Much simpler since async channels provide the backpressure and blocking implemented here with state machines and the artificial tick count.